Ahmed-Tameem/nba_draft_ML/README.md

 The logistic regression model achieves a validation accuracy of 75.4% and the DNN achieves a validation accuracy of 77.9% (80.3% training accuracy).

-Before running "DNN.py" or "logistic_regression.py", Change the "path" variable in the function "scrape" to the full path of the data
+Before running "DNN.py" or "logistic_regression.py", change the "path" variable in the function "scrape" to the full path of the data

 Dependencies: numpy, pandas, matplotlib, tensorflow, [nba_api](https://github.com/swar/nba_api).